SNEHILUPADHYAY007/ecommerce-data-analysis/README.md

 # E-Commerce Data Pipeline

 This repository contains a set of Jupyter notebooks designed to facilitate the analysis of e-commerce data.
-The project is structured to include data preparation, database management, and a main execution pipeline using tools such as Polars, PyODBC, and others.
+The project is structured to include **data preparation, database management**, and a main execution pipeline using **tools such as Polars, PyODBC, and others.**

 ## Table of Contents